rock-core/tools-roby/roby/tutorial/events.md

 The basics
 ----------
 Two classes are used to represent "events".
-The first is the event generator {rdoc_class: EventGenerator}.
+The first is the event generator `EventGenerator`.
 Event generators are the objects that will emit events.
 In other words, they represent __the event sources__.
-When a generator does emit an event, an instance of {rdoc_class: Event} is created to represent this event, with timestamp and additional information.
+When a generator does emit an event, an instance of `Event` is created to represent this event, with timestamp and additional information.

 To simplify the discourse, event generators and events are often both called